justme-vivek/amg-landing-page/README.md

-# amd-landing-page
+# amg-landing-page
-This is an AMD landing page with simple css and video.
+This is an AMG landing page with simple css and video.
 <br>
 This site is live at   https://justme-vivek.github.io/amd-landing-page/
 <br>